In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The padding is somewhat stiff in the seat, with not much cushion between the fabric and impact foam.
-When we press on the seating area, there isn't much give or cushion for comfort.
-There is also more hard plastic on the inside where little ones' knees go, and while this might be good for a stroller, it feels less comfortable than those with padding and fabric throughout the inside.
+The padding is somewhat stiff in the seat, with little cushion between the fabric and impact foam.
+When we press on the seating area, there isn't much give for comfort.
+There is also more hard plastic on the inside where little ones' knees go, and while this might be good for a stroller, it feels less comfortable than those with padding and fabric throughout.

 doona - the handle on the doona connects low on the carrier and is separate...